Aliases for DNAJC24 Gene

 GeneCards Summary for DNAJC24 Gene

 DNAJC24 (DnaJ Heat Shock Protein Family (Hsp40) Member C24) is a Protein Coding gene.
-Diseases associated with DNAJC24 include Diphtheria and Aniridia 1.
+Diseases associated with DNAJC24 include Diphtheria and Wilms Tumor, Aniridia, Genitourinary Anomalies, And Mental Retardation Syndrome.
 Among its related pathways are Metabolism of proteins and Gamma carboxylation, hypusine formation and arylsulfatase activation.
 Gene Ontology (GO) annotations related to this gene include ferrous iron binding and ATPase activator activity.
+An important paralog of this gene is DNAJC1.

 Stimulates the ATPase activity of several Hsp70-type chaperones.
 This ability is enhanced by iron-binding.
 The iron-bound form is redox-active and can function as electron carrier.
 Plays a role in the diphthamide biosynthesis, a post-translational modification of histidine which occurs in translation elongation factor 2 (EEF2) which can be ADP-ribosylated by diphtheria toxin and by Pseudomonas exotoxin A (Eta).